anoopsarkar/nlp-class/project.md

 In addition to performing well on the leaderboard, your write-up is also a very important parts of your project submission.
 It **must** have the following sections:

 * Motivation
-    * Which aspect of the translation system did your group choose to improve and reasons for your choice.
+    * Which aspect of the problem / task did your group choose to improve and reasons for your choice.
 * Approach
     * Describe the algorithms and machine learning models used in your project.
 Use a clear mathematical style to explain your model(s).
 * Data